thiagogualberto/gofinances-api/README.md

 # :man_technologist: Project

 This project is a challenge of Rocketseat GoStack Bootcamp.
 It's a REST API built with NodeJS + Express + Typescript.
-This API is a system to store financial transactions.
+This API is a simple system to store financial transactions.
 </br></br>

 # :rocket: Getting Started